About 13f-changes

 - Long equity positions in U.S.-listed common stock, ADRs, and certain ETFs.

-- Listed call and put options (reported separately from the underlying).
+- Listed call and put options, reported separately from the underlying.

-- Convertible debt, certain warrants.
+- Convertible debt and certain warrants.

 What 13Fs don't cover